cfdez89/touristApp/README.md

 # Tourist Web page application

-Application for the Project management course.
+Application for the Project management course, using MEAN stack.

 Running the server